CBQ: Cross-Block Quantization for Large Language Models: Method

-Our CBQ tackles this issue by performing quantization on each complete transformer block to avoid the huge GPU memory overhead of loading the whole LLM.
-We optimize the quantization parameters in a differentiable manner within each block by minimizing the reconstruction errors between the quantized model and the FP model.
-For a large language model with $K$ transformer blocks, this optimization process can formulated within the $k^{th}$ block as

-where $1\le k \le K$, $W^k$ and $X^k$ are weights and activations within the $k^{th}$ block, respectively. $\Delta_X^k$ and $\Delta_W^k$ are activation and weight quantization step sizes in this block, respectively. $\Delta_X^k$ and $\Delta_X^k$ are learnable as illustrated in Sec.~\ref{definition}. $B(\cdot)$ represents the mapping function for a transformer block. $D(\cdot)$ represents the distance function to evaluate the reconstruction errors between two block outputs.

-Diverging from conventional methods that rely solely on the L2 loss as a distance function, our proposed method incorporates the Kullback-Leibler divergence (KLD) loss~\cite{kullback1951information} to compute the likelihood distribution between output features that undergo the softmax function.
-By integrating the KLD loss, we effectively suppress outliers in the feature space and enhance the robustness of the optimization process.
-By incorporating both terms, our method captures both the spatial distance and the distribution discrepancy, leading to a more comprehensive and robust optimization process.
-The distance function in our method is formulated as follows:

-where $f_1$ and $f_2$ represent two high-dimensional vectors, and $\sigma$ is the softmax function. $\left || \cdot \right ||_2$ represents the L2 distance and $D_{KL}(\cdot)$ represents the KLD distance.
-Also, we provide the ablation study on the loss functions in sec.~\ref{ab_loss}.

-\paragraph{Cross-block Dependency.} While block-wise reconstruction is effective in saving GPU memory, the lack of cross-block dependency may still result in error accumulation and suboptimal quantization parameters.
-To tackle this issue, we introduce a cross-block dependency (CBD) scheme using a sliding window approach.
-This scheme enables the simultaneous optimization of multiple blocks within the window, as illustrated in Figure~\ref{workflow}.
+To maintain inter-layer dependencies, it is necessary to optimize the layers with significant dependencies together.
+As shown in Figure \ref{hessian}, the strongest dependencies are typically observed between adjacent layers.
+Therefore, we introduce a cross-block dependency (CBD) scheme using a sliding window approach.
+This scheme enables the simultaneous optimization of multiple blocks within the window.
 Furthermore, the two adjacent sliding windows have overlapping blocks, ensuring that the blocks between the windows are also interconnected.
 The CBD scheme enhances the connectivity and cooperation between blocks, enabling them to jointly contribute to the quantization process.
 This holistic optimization strategy leads to better overall performance and addresses the limitations of block-wise reconstruction in capturing cross-block dependencies.
 We formulate the optimization with the CBD scheme as